 This approach would deliver 6.6ha of employment land in each of the County's Districts outside of Leicester.
-Considering each District's availability and planned provision of employment land, Blaby, Oadby, Melton and Hinckley and Bosworth would need to provide additional land (to varying degrees).
+Considering each District's availability and planned provision of employment land, Blaby, Harborough (additional 4.2ha required to meet the allocation of 6.6ha), Hinckley and Bosworth, Oadby and Wigston (additional 4ha required to meet the allocation of 6.6ha), Melton and North West Leicestershire (additional 1.9ha required to meet the allocation of 6.6ha) would need to provide additional land (to varying degrees).
 There is a range of sites where employment could be delivered in each of these authorities, and the benefits would be dependent upon which are chosen.
-For Blaby and Hinckley, is possible to say that there is a large enough pool of land to select sites on their merit, and therefore benefits are likely to arise in relation to the provision of employment land in suitable, attractive locations.
+For Blaby, Harborough and Hinckley, it is possible to say that there is a large enough pool of land to select sites on their merit, and therefore benefits are likely to arise in relation to the provision of employment land in suitable, attractive locations.
 This may not all be close to the NLA though, and so the benefits may not all be realised where needs are identified.

-For Melton, the options are close to Melton Mowbray and therefore not necessarily well related to where they are arising in the City.
+For Melton, the options are close to Melton Mowbray and in North West Leicestershire (which does not share a boundary with Leicester) options are spread around and therefore not necessarily well related to where they are arising in the City.
 For Oadby, there is not current sufficient supply or identified SHELA sites to accommodate this scale of growth, and therefore, it could lead to an undersupply position and needs not being met in full.
 Overall, although the total amount of growth is higher for this option, it directs it to locations that are not all well related to the City and may also not provide sufficient choice in sites.
 As such, only minor positive effects are predicted.